Zero-Waste Wedding Guide

 Opt for elegant glass plates and metal cutlery instead of disposables, and use cloth napkins to maintain both buffet aesthetics and environmental responsibility.

-When planning your menu, incorporate vegan and vegetarian options to accommodate all dietary preferences while reducing your event's environmental impact.
+When planning your menu, incorporate vegan food and vegetarian options to accommodate all dietary preferences while reducing your event's environmental impact.

 Choose seasonal beverages and minimally processed foods to decrease packaging waste.
 Source ingredients from local farms to reduce transportation emissions and support regional agriculture.